David-Design-Center/designcenter/src/posts/custom-closets-for-home-office.md

 National average $2k-$10k; NYC typically 1.5-3× higher.

 **Do custom closets add value to a home?**
-Yes—NYC listings with designer storage sell up to 8-10% faster and can fetch ~$200/sq ft premium.
+Yes-NYC listings with designer storage sell up to 8-10% faster and can fetch ~$200/sq ft premium.

 **Are custom closets worth it?**
 Most owners recoup 50-80% at resale and gain daily time savings.